 Fraud detection systems often process sensitive personal and financial data, raising concerns about privacy violations, data breaches, and ethical considerations.
 One of the factors that can bring even more risks to privacy is human intervention since it creates the risk of human error or bias.

-In practice, we implement robust data protection measures, such as encryption, access controls, and anonymization techniques to safeguard customer privacy and comply with data protection regulations.
+In practice, we implement robust data protection measures, such as encryption, access controls, and anonymized credit card transactions techniques to safeguard customer privacy and comply with data protection regulations.
 Additionally, automation helps us to ensure consistent adherence to privacy protocols.
 It has proven to reduce errors and enhance efficiency and scalability in handling large volumes of transactions while maintaining data privacy and ethical standards.

 For instance, the Aggregated Merchant Portal (AMP) that we created for Blackhawk Networks, one of our major customers, allows the businesses to automatically pass OFAC (Office of Foreign Assets Control), EIN/SSN (Employer Identification Number / Social Security Number) and other legal entity ID checks.